hawkeye116477/playnite-gog-oss-plugin/README.md

-# playnite-comet-plugin
+# playnite-gog-oss-plugin
-GOG library integration with Comet for Playnite.
+GOG library integration for Playnite with open-source tools instead of Gog Galaxy.